 Leaderboards on the Academy LMS appeal to Killers, since they allow learners to see at a glance who is doing ‘best’ and is ‘killing’ the competition.
 Though it should be noted that only a small percentage of learners will be Killers.

-Want to find out more about how gamification appeals to each type of game player?
-Click here!
-Alternatively, discover how to use gamification to achieve business objectives by clicking the button below!
+Want to discover how to use gamification to achieve business objectives?
+Click the button below!